BeenleTian/SPTempRels/README.md

 ### Data

 In the paper we used the [THYME](https://clear.colorado.edu/TemporalWiki/index.php/Main_Page) corpus sections as used for the [Clinical TempEval 2016](http://alt.qcri.org/semeval2016/task12/index.php?id=data) shared task.
-So, training or testing data should be provided in the anafora xml format, in the folder structure as indicated below (and used in Clinical TempEval), where in the deepest level there is the text file ID001_clinic_001 and corresponding xml annotations ID001_clinic_001.Temporal-Relation.gold.completed.
-Note that we refer to the top level of the THYME data (`$THYME`) also in the python calls below.
+So, training, development, or test data should be provided in the anafora xml format, in the folder structure as indicated below, where in the deepest level contains the text file `ID001_clinic_001` and corresponding xml annotations `ID001_clinic_001.Temporal-Relation.gold.completed`.
+Notice that we refer to the top level of the THYME data (`$THYME`) also in the python calls below.

 `$THYME`
 * `Train`